meta-word/RingSocket/README.md

   number of apps is greater than or equal to the number of cores).

 The remainder of the global options are mostly intended for performance optimization.
-It's probably wise to just omit these "until you know what you're doing":
+It's probably wise to just omit these unless "you know what you're doing":
 * `"shutdown_wait_http"`: The number of seconds to wait for a closing peer to fulfill its role in an orderly bi-directional shutdown handshake from the HTTP